Yoga Therapy Training

 Unless you teach bionic humans from Planet Bingabongbong, your class will be chock full of students with all sorts of pains, conditions, infections, problems and ailments.

-If you like the idea of giving your students eye-catching, professional-looking yoga class handouts, there are 201 of them within the Yoga Teacher Lesson Plan Kit.
+Pssst, students love receiving class handouts!
+So, if you like the idea of giving your students eye-catching yoga class handouts, there are 201 of them within the Online Yoga Lesson Planner.

 Option 3